golnarmordadi/Rust_Proxy_Contract/README.md

 `CanExecute{sender, msg}` - This accepts one `Msg` and checks permissions, returning true or false based on the permissions.
-If `CanExecute` returns true then a call to `Execute` from that sender, with the same message, before any further state changes, should also succeed.
+If `CanExecute` returns true then a call to `Execute` from that sender, with the same message, before any further state state changes should also succeed.
 This can be used to dynamically provide some client info on a generic ows contract without knowing the extension details. (eg. detect if they can send coins or stake)

 ## Quality Control